 Q: Can I substitute the ECC83/12AX7 tubes for lower-gain 5751, 12AU7, etc.?

-A: While we feel 12AX7 types are best, you can substitute tube types for 5751, 12AY7 and 12AT7 and 12AU7.
-Please note that the cathode follower position where the HMV2E and Lynch Mod are used in a Marshall can be hard on tubes (regardless of the use of the HMV2E/Lynch Mod), which is why we recommend use of JJ ECC83S tubes overall unless you have NOS vintage tubes on hand.
+A: Absolutely!
+You can substitute tube types for 5751, 12AY7 and 12AT7 and 12AU7.
+Please note that the cathode follower position where the HMV2E and Lynch Mod are used in a Marshall can be hard on tubes (regardless of the use of the HMV2E/Lynch Mod), which is why we recommend use of JJ-branded tubes overall unless you have NOS vintage US/UK/German, etc. tubes on hand.
 Other current production Russian-made tubes, for the most part, do not tend to have a long life when used in the cathode follower position, regardless of whether or not the HMV2E is being used.